 Additionally, you should let managers know that you ran your own company.
-By labeling your employment status as “Company Owner” instead of just “Self-Employed,” you show potential employers that you possess leadership and management skills that other candidates might not.
+By labeling your employment status “Company Owner” instead of just “Self-Employed,” you show potential employers that you possess leadership and management skills that other candidates might not.
 The ability to manage other employees or build relationships with clients and vendors can go a long way toward landing you that full-time position.

-2. Detail Accomplishments
+2. Detail accomplishments

 One of the difficulties of listing self-employment on a resume is that employers may struggle to understand exactly what your old job entailed.
-To provide the most complete picture, former freelancers should list all of their most significant achievements, such as improving a client’s SEO position, increasing web conversions or growing social media campaigns.
+To provide the most complete picture, former freelancers should list all of their most significant achievements, such as improving a client’s SEO position, increasing web conversions, or growing social media campaigns.

 Whenever possible, be sure to provide specific data and percentages to drive your point home.
-Because many self-employed individuals have more than one client, it can be easy to lose track of what you accomplished at each job.
+Because many self-employed individuals have more than one client, it can be easy to lose track of what you accomplished on each job.
 A good rule of thumb is to write out a brief description of the project and its outcome as soon as you finish.
 After all, you don’t want to forget anything that might help you land that new gig.

-3. Include References
+3. Include references

-Before listing references on your resume, check that they’re not just wiling but also eager to refer your services.
+Before listing references on your resume, check that they’re not just willing but also eager to refer your services.
 Although most clients won’t speak negatively about someone who asked for a reference, a savvy hiring manager can detect a lack of enthusiasm in someone’s responses.

 You should also pre-discuss questions an employer is likely to ask and make sure you both remember your work experience in the same way.
 The last thing you want is a discrepancy between what you say on your resume and what your reference reveals on the phone.

 It’s only natural to be upset when a self-employment opportunity doesn’t work out the way you intended.
-However, almost everyone experiences employment setbacks during the course of a career, and you should never apologize for time spent as a freelancer.
+However, almost everyone experiences employment setbacks during the course of their career, and you should never apologize for time spent as a freelancer.

 Because most employers will want to know why you’re making the switch from freelance to in-house, it’s a good idea to address this question head-on in your resume or cover letter.
-Instead of saying you started your own company to escape a bad work situation or to be your own boss, stress the fact that you wanted to seek new challenges and improve client services.
+Instead of saying you started your own company to escape a bad work situation or to be your own boss, stress the fact that you wanted to experience new challenges and improve client services.